Create a professional CV now!

 That’s the best format of CV for 16-year-olds.

-Here's how to write a CV for a 16-year-old, including CV examples and 6 key tips:
+Here's how to write a CV for a 16-year-old, including CV examples and six key tips:

-Here’s something you may not know: The person reading your CV for 16-year-olds could spend less on reading it than you do viewing an Insta story.
+Here’s something you may not know: the person receiving your CV for 16-year-olds could spend less time reading it than you do viewing an Insta story.
 One study found that the average recruiter looks at a CV for 7.4 seconds.
 How to make sure you don’t get swiped left?
 Start with a captivating personal statement (CV summary).

-When writing a CV for a 16-year-old, one should focus on the biggest achievements that are relevant to the role, or achievements that show maturity and work ethic, like sporting or hobby success.
+When writing a CV for a 16-year-old, focus on the most significant achievements relevant to the role, or those that demonstrate maturity and work ethic, such as sporting or hobby successes.

 Your education is about all you’ve got at this point, so make the most of it.

-In the CV education section of your CV for a 16-year-old, list your grades above A, and in the case of you having a lot of lower grades, for example 4 passing grades, simply record it as ‘4 GCSEs’.
-If they include Maths and English, specify that, those are more important.
+In the CV education section of your CV for a 16-year-old, list your grades above A. If you have a lot of lower grades, for example, four passing grades, simply record it as ‘4 GCSEs’.
+If they include Maths and English, specify that; those are more important.

 List the education you are continuing with an expected graduation date.